FOR RELEASE 10:00 A.M. (EST) WEDNESDAY, DECEMBER 10, 2014 USDL-14-2208

 Health benefits 8.5 7.8 11.7

 Defined contribution 1.9 2.1 0.8

-The Employer Costs for Employee Compensation for March 2014 is scheduled to be released on
+The Employer Costs for Employee Compensation for December 2014 is scheduled to be released

 Employer Costs for Employee Compensation data on total compensation, wages and salaries, and

-benefits in private industry are produced annually for 15 metropolitan areas.
-Metropolitan area data will
+benefits in private industry are produced annually in the March reference period for 15 metropolitan

-Costs for Employee Compensation Data for Private Industry Workers in 15 Metropolitan Areas,” at
+Employer Costs for Employee Compensation Data for Private Industry Workers in 15 Metropolitan

-Supplemental tables with occupational, establishment size, and bargaining status series for detailed
+Supplemental tables with occupational, establishment size, and bargaining status series by industry

 Relative standard errors for all cost estimates in the most recent news release and supplementary tables